 Info: According to this study published on the NIH website, metabolic inflexibility can cause a nutrient overload, impaired fuel switching, and energy dysregulation.
 The latter is incredibly important.
 You don’t want to be in a position where your body can’t efficiently metabolize the fuel you’re providing (be it fat or carbs).

-If you want to learn more about how to increase your metabolic flexibility, check out this article about Lumen, a metabolic breath analyzer that I tested.
+If you want to learn more about how to increase your metabolic flexibility, read my review of Lumen, a metabolic breath analyzer that I tested.

 Frequently Asked Questions